StoreCore

 Root: core or master languages

 Core languages, or masters, are root-level language packs.
-They SHOULD NOT be deleted, which is prevented by a foreign key constraint fk_language_id on the self-referencing key parent_id.
-If the language_id is equal to the parent_id, a language has no parent and is therefore a core language located at the root of the language family tree.
+They SHOULD NOT be deleted.
+If the parent_id of a language is equal to the en-GB, that language is a core language located at the root of the language family tree.

 Currently, the StoreCore core supports four European master languages.
-These are defined in the SUPPORTED_LANGUAGES constant of the Locale class:
+These are defined in the SUPPORTED_LANGUAGES class constant of the LanguagePacks class:

 • de-DE for German